 Is It Better To Potty Train On The Toilet Or On A Potty?

-If your child is quite young, it might be best to start potty training them on a potty first, as it can make the process easier for them due to it being lower to the ground.
+If your child is quite young, it might be best to start potty training them on a potty first, as it can make the process easier for them due to it being lower to the ground than standard toilets.

-If your child is closer to 3 years old and attending preschool, they may prefer to use a toilet, as many preschools have small toilets just for kids, and your child might have gotten used to this.
+If your child is closer to 3 years old and attending preschool, they may prefer to use a regular toilet seat (AKA, “The big toilet!“), as many preschools have small public toilets just for kids, and your child might have gotten used to this.

 Is Three Too Late To Begin Potty Training?